ChaosiumInc/QuestWorlds/Questworlds.md

 Whenever the characters try to overcome a difficult obstacle, the GM decides how difficult it will be.
 The player chooses an ability relevant to the conflict at hand, describes exactly what the PC is trying to accomplish, and how.
 The PCs success or failure, as determined by die rolls, changes the direction of the story, in either a big or small way.

+# Optional Mechanics
+We flag some mechanics as Advanced.
+The Questworlds engine is intended to be rules-lite, so we distinguish between the core mechanics, and options.
+Previous presentations tended to include all the rules, but to make this SRD as flexible as possible we want to highlight which mechanics are optional.
+For this reason, [Option] indicates a rule that can be ommitted in a presentation of the rules here.
+We do not denote Core, as this is considered the default.

 ## Abilities
 Anything that a character can use to solve problems or overcome obstacles in a story can be an ability.
 The player decides how to describe abilities.
 Some abilities, such as a PC's central area of expertise, can be very broad, entailing a wide variety of related capabilities.
 Others might be very colorful and specific, granting a PC advantages when entering into a conflict with an opponent using a less directly applicable ability.